sudachen/playground/docs/_posts/2018-02-26-Embedding-Go-pprof.md

 }
 ```

-The fields **Options.Sym** and **Options.Obj** is used to customize symbolyzation.
+The fields **Options.Sym** and **Options.Obj** are used to customize symbolyzation.
 It's not nesessary to use these fields in most cases.

 The **Options.UI** presents an object manages user interactions